 Our curriculum drivers are:

-- Good Mental Health — the curriculum empowers students to explore their personal identify and their emotions and equip them with the skills they need to become happy, resilient adults in the future with the ability to actively contribute, challenge and make a difference to their community.
+- The curriculum empowers students to explore their personal identify and their emotions and equip them with the skills they need to become happy, resilient adults in the future with the ability to actively contribute, challenge and make a difference to their community.

 These are used to ensure we give our students appropriate and ambitious curriculum opportunities.